Jump To Section

 When setting up your story arc, remember to make the first 15 pages the most memorable.
 When a producer or studio executive is deciding whether or not to produce your script, you have to hook them with the first 15 pages.

-Learn more about writing for the screen with the MasterClass All-Access Pass, which provides access to video lessons taught by masters including Aaron Sorkin, Jodie Foster, Spike Lee, Shonda Rhimes, David Mamet, and more.
+Learn more about writing for the screen with the MasterClass Annual Membership, which provides access to video lessons taught by masters including Aaron Sorkin, Jodie Foster, Spike Lee, Shonda Rhimes, David Mamet, and more.